Nonparametric Pricing Analytics with Customer Covariates: Regret Analysis: Lower Bound

 \section{Regret Analysis: Lower Bound}

-In the last section, we have shown that for any function satisfying the assumptions, the ABE algorithm achieves regret of order $\log(T)^2T^{(2+d)/(4+d)}$.
-To complete the argument, we will show in this section that the minimax regret is no lower than $cT^{(2+d)/(4+d)}$ for some constant $c$.
-Combining the two quantities, we shall conclude that no non-anticipating policy does better than the ABE algorithm in terms of the order of magnitude of the regret in $T$ (neglecting logarithmic terms).
+In this section, we show that the minimax regret is no lower than $cT^{(2+d)/(4+d)}$ for some constant $c$.
+Combining with the last section, we conclude that no non-anticipating policy does better than the ABE algorithm in terms of the order of magnitude of the regret in $T$ (neglecting logarithmic terms).

-We first identify a class $\mathcal C$ of functions that satisfy Assumption 1 to 3.
-The functions in the class are selected to be ``difficult'' to distinguish.
-By doing so, we will prove that any policy has to spend a substantial amount of time exploring decisions that generate low reward but help to differentiate the functions.
+We first construct a family of functions that satisfy Assumption~\ref{asp:lipschitz} and~\ref{asp:maximizer}.
+The functions in the family are selected to be ``difficult'' to distinguish.
+By doing so, we will prove that any policy has to spend a substantial amount of time exploring prices that generate low revenues but help to differentiate the functions.
 Otherwise, the incapability to correctly identify the underlying function is costly in the long run.
 Therefore, unable to contain both sources of regret at the same time, no policy can achieve lower regret than the quantity stated in Theorem~\ref{thm:lower-bound}.